nexusdev/hack-recovery/README.md

-with that info we can get all orders with
+With that info we can get all orders with.